 In January 2016, the Canadian Centre for Child Protection launched an international survey for adult survivors whose child sexual abuse was recorded and/or distributed online.
-Since that time, we have had over 110 survivors participate in the survey and contribute valuable details and information about their experience.
-We recognize how incredibly difficult and challenging it may have been to complete the survey and we are honoured that so many survivors took the time to share the details of their experience with us.
-Thank you!
+As of January 2017, 128 survivors have participated in the survey and contributed valuable details and information about their experience.
+We recognize how incredibly difficult and challenging it may have been to complete the survey and we deeply appreciate that so many survivors took the time to share the details of their experience with us.
+Thank you.

 We feel it is essential for you to see how the power of your voice is making a difference, and for this reason, we encourage you to visit the site monthly to see our updates on the progress being made.
 If you are interested in connecting with our organization to learn more details about the results and/or our progress in specific areas, please click here.